sladeware/bbapp/README.md

 Bionic Bunny Application or **BBAPP** is a high-level Python framework that encourages developement of BB based applications.
-The main goal of BBAPP is to generate Bionic Bunny Operating System or [BBOS](http://github.org/sladeware/bbos/).
+The main goal of BBAPP is to generate the Bionic Bunny Operating System or [BBOS](http://github.org/sladeware/bbos/).

 All documentation is in the _doc_ directory.